TomFinet/risky-cpu/README.md

 The CPU implements a 5-stage pipeline: instruction fetch (IF), register read (RR), arithmetic (ALU), memory (MEM) and write-back (WB).
 Data and control hazards are handled by stalling.
 For the case of control hazards, when a branch or jump instruction is detected, we stall the pipeline until its outcome is determined in the ALU stage.
 This is achieved by inserting two NOP operations into the pipeline.

+## How to simulate:

 To run the assembler run

 `python ./asm/asm.py ./asm/tests/{your_asm_here}.s > memory.list`

-and to simulate the machine, simply run `make`.
+To simulate the machine, simply run `make`.
+If you want to use gtkwave to take a peek at the signals run `make waves`.

 ## Supported instructions: